 Sudan dye, commonly known as sudan dye, is an industrial dye used to color plastics and other synthetic materials red.

-Sudan red is classified as a toxic dye by the world because it can cause cancer by damaging cell DNA.
+Sudan red is classified by the world as a toxic dye because it can cause cancer by damaging cell DNA.

 In the context of farmers in the Central Highlands provinces, of which Dak Nong is currently the province with the largest area and output, information from the Vietnam Pepper and Spice Association is very important to avoid risks in export.